qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 ## I. Notes
 <a name="Notes"/>

-- The Guide seems complicated, but you only need to do Step 1 to 3 for the first time.
-And there are 5 steps in total.
+- The Guide seems complicated, but you only need to do Step 1,2, and 3 for the first time.
+There are 5 steps in total.

 - Jailbreak is **NOT** needed.
 Since the iPA comes directly from iTunes, it's encrypted and can be installed without Sideload.
 The IPA is 100% legit.

 - You can get the old version of any apps on AppStore as long as that version is still **available** on AppStore.